Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Discounts: Any discount to your interest rate or APR can significantly reduce your costs.
 Not all lenders offer discounts, so be on the lookout for those that do.

-Fees: There are no-fee personal loans out there.
+Fees: There are no-fee personal loans available.
 While it’s uncommon, lenders like SoFi won’t charge origination fees, prepayment fees or late fees.
-But even a lower late fee can make the difference when it comes to the right personal loan.
+If you can’t qualify for a no-fee loan, look for lenders with the lowest fees.

-• Some lenders charge an origination fee of around 1% to 5% of the loan amount at closing.
-Some deduct this from the funds you receive, while others add it to your loan balance.
+• Origination fee.
+Some lenders charge an origination fee of around 1% to 10% of the loan amount at closing.
+They either deduct it from the funds you receive or add it to your loan balance.
 This is the only fee included in the APR.

-• Most lenders charge a flat late fee of around $15 to $35 or 5% of the payment due.
-Most also have a 15-day grace period before the late fee kicks in.
-This is also not included in the APR.
+• Late fee.
+Most lenders charge a flat late fee of around $15 to $35 or 5% of the payment due.
+Some also have a 15-day grace period before the late fee kicks in.
+This fee is not included in the APR.

 Be aware of your monthly payment